 The ice skating rink on Red Square which covers more than 3000 square meters is one of the most well-known ice skating rinks in Moscow.
 Consider taking advantage of this popular winter sport while you are enjoying the city's most famous landmark.
 It is open from Nov.
 28 to Mar.
 13th every day from 10 a.m. to the midnight.

-Tour the Kremlin, on a private 5 hour guided tour.
-The site is the city´s former military fortification, a palace, an armoury, the sovereign treasury and the workplace of the Russian President.
+Enjoy a private guided tour of the Kremlin and the Armoury Chamber.
+The Kremlin is the city´s former military fortification, a palace, an armoury, the sovereign treasury, and the workplace of the Russian President.
 The Kremlin is the center of Russia´s political life and State power.
-The Armoury Palace features weaponry, imperial regalia and unique art (Entrance to Kremlin territory and Armoury Chamber included).
+The Armoury Palace features weaponry, imperial regalia, and unique art.
+Entrance fees to the Kremlin and Armoury Chamber are included.

 Consider spending time at a classic Russian bathhouse, located in Kuznetsky historical district of Moscow.
 Sanduny baths isthe oldest (since 1806) sauna in Moscow, and boasts a rich and traditional interior decor.
 It's huge halls, tall ceilings, sculptured decorations and beautiful statues give you the authentic Russian banya feeling, and the healing effect of traditional Russian bath.
 You can relax and unwind in the five sauna areas with spacious rooms for relaxation, showers and swimming pools.